etotamiko-lab/samd-regulatory-navigator/regulatory_analysis_verified.md

 > "Under the Final Guidance, however, no CDS software functions intended for use by patients or caregivers qualify for exclusion under the Non-Device CDS exception in Section 520(o)(1)(E)."

 **CONCLUSION STEP 1:** This AI conversational agent IS a medical device because:
-- It is intended for diagnosis/treatment/prevention of disease (diabetes, cardiovascular conditions)
+- It is intended for diagnosis/treatment/prevention of disease (enter their specific disease/condition)
 - It is patient-facing, not HCP-facing
 - It provides personalized medical recommendations based on clinical data
 - It does not meet CDS exclusion criteria

 #### Important Note: Why This Is NOT a "General Wellness" Product

-**Common Misclassification Attempt:** Some may argue that a diabetes/cardiovascular education chatbot qualifies as a "general wellness" product under FDA's General Wellness Guidance (updated January 2026).
+**Common Misclassification Attempt:** Some may argue that a (enter condition) education chatbot qualifies as a "general wellness" product under FDA's General Wellness Guidance (updated January 2026).

 **This argument fails for the following reasons:**